 The brain balances the endorphins like a thermostat.
 When outside sources flood the brain it throws off the system off.
 The dopamine that is released in the brain from opioids tells the brain that this is good keep using it and helps to rewire the brain even more.
 As the brain gets more rewired it makes life difficult without the drug causing stress and irritability that only the drug can satisfy.
 You find yourself no longer getting as much pleasure from the drug but you want it all the more.
 The more you take the drug, the more the brain demands it.

 Stage 3 Withdrawal

-Most people don’t even realize they are addicted until they try to quit and experience withdrawals.
+Most people don’t even realize they are experiencing addiction until they try to quit and experience withdrawals.
 There might be crippling pain, vomiting, insomnia, spasms, hot and cold flashes, goosebumps, congestion and tears.
 All this on top of debilitating anxiety and depression.
 This misery could last for weeks.

 “Everything hurts.
 It hurts to comb your hair.
 It hurts to shave.
 You have no energy.
 You feel weak.
-You feel a sense of desperation.
+Probably you’re feeling a sense of desperation.
 You have constant impending doom and anxiety, because you realize that with one pack of dope you can change how you feel within a matter of 10 seconds.”— Raj Mehta, 51, Michigan

 Stage 4 Addiction

-The next stage is addiction.
+Of course, the next stage is addiction.
 This is where its the next fix verses the sypmtoms of withdrawal.
 You may feel like only a fix can save you.
 It makes no sense, but this compulsion takes over all logic, judgment and self-interest.
 You may do things you never thought you could.
-Many people lose jobs, shut out family members, abandon children and families are torn apart.
+Many people lose jobs, shut out family members, and abandon children causing families to be torn apart.
 You are now addicted and you no longer take the drug to feel good but just to cope.